CreatingNull/CreatingNull.github.io/projects/cips/index.md

 CIPS are a low-cost power switch for automating the control of DC power to devices without sacrificing features.
 The switches are infinitely cascadable and require no software configuration, instead self-addressing by their position in the daisy chain.
-The switches communicate over a simple half-duplex serial interface, and are able to report back current and voltage measurements from the switch.
+The switches communicate over a simple half-duplex serial interface, and are able to report back current and voltage measurements.

 ## Hardware

-The switch can be build in several configurations depending on the requirements of it's application.
+The switch can be build in several configurations depending on the requirements of its application.
 There are pro's and con's to each setup.

 | Configuration | 1-12V Switching | Single Source Supply | Cheap BOM |
 | :------------ | :-------------: | :------------------: | :-------: |